fortinetdev/terraform-provider-fortiflexvm/website/docs/d/fortiflexvm_configs_list.html.markdown

 * `service_pkg` - (String) `"FEDRPDR"` (Discover/Protect/Respond).
 * `endpoints` - (Number) Number of endpoints.
 Read only.
 * `addons` - (List of String) The default value is an empty list.
 Options: `"FEDRXDR"` (XDR).

+<a id="nestedobjatt--configs--siem_cloud"></a>
+The `configs.siem_cloud` block contains:

+* `compute_units` - (Number) Number of Compute Units.
+Number between 10 and 600 (inclusive).
+Value should be divisible by 10.
+* `additional_online_storage` - (Number) Additional Online Storage.
+Number between 500 and 60,000 (inclusive).
+Value should be divisible by 500.
+The 'Additional Online Storage' can be scaled up in an increment of 500 but scaling down is NOT allowed.
+* `archive_storage` - (Number) Additional Online Storage.
+Number between 0 and 60,000 (inclusive).
+Value should be divisible by 500.
+The 'Archive Storage' can be scaled up in an increment of 500 but scaling down is NOT allowed.